A common question asked by new preppers is “what is EMP?”

 The International Electrotechnical Commission has categorized EMP into three types.

 The E1 pulse is the fastest form of nuclear EMP.
 It is extremely brief but very intense electromagnetic field that can quickly induce very high voltages in electrical conductors.
-The E1 component causes most of its damage by causing electrical breakdown voltages to be exceeded.
+E1 causes most of its damage by causing electrical breakdown voltages to be exceeded.
 E1 is the component that can destroy computers and communications equipment and it changes too quickly for ordinary lightning protectors to provide effective protection against it.
 Lightning has a building effect where the pulse takes a few milliseconds to build and protection circuits can detect it and shut down.
 E1 is almost instantaneous and moves through the circuits before they can detect.
 Like how you slow down after the cop has you on radar…

 The E1 component is produced when gamma radiation from the nuclear detonation knocks electrons out of the atoms in the upper atmosphere (Compton effect).